NiklasRosenstein/osxt/README.md

     $ source ~/Applications/ClTools-8.2/activate
     $ clang --version

+## CLI

+    Usage: xcode-cltools-installer [OPTIONS] COMMAND [ARGS]...

+    Options:
+      --help  Show this message and exit.

+    Commands:
+      download    Download a file from the Apple Developer... getpbzx     Checks if pbzx is available, otherwise... getversion  Installs to a temporary directory and outputs... install     Create a local installation of the Mac OS...

 ## Installation

 1. Make sure you have Python 2 or 3 installed on your system.